 React does not only remember through long durable blocks.
 It also keeps a rolling working-memory layer in notes and plan state.

-When the agent emits a tool call with human-readable notes, the runtime saves that as a react.notes block on the timeline
+When the agent emits human-readable notes, the runtime saves them as react.notes blocks on the timeline at the moment that step becomes visible.

 Plans are memory too.
 The plan tool writes react.plan snapshots, the runtime exposes the current plan again via